 Strengths The largest global drug manufacturer.
 Ability to expand through acquisition.
-Diverse product portfolio, including OTCs.
+Diverse product portfolio, including over-the-conters.
 Weaknesses No local manufacturing presence.
 Iran's underdeveloped healthcare system.
 Counterfeiting remaining a major threat to innovative pharmaceuticals.
 Opportunities Demographic profile prioritising chronic disease treatments.
 Rising demand for innovative drugs, albeit in the longer term.
-Strong competition from other global players.
-Threats Iran's political situation is limiting FDI, as well as financial transactions, with pharmaceutical importers largely unable to be compensated for deliveries.
+Easing of international sanctions creating a more attractive operating environment.
+Limited competition from other global players.
+Threats Iran's political situation is limiting foreign direct investment, as well as financial transactions, with pharmaceutical importers largely unable to be compensated for deliveries.
 Pending patent expirations.
 Iran's focus on self-sufficiency in pharmaceutical supply.
 Rampant inflation in Iran limiting revenue opportunities expressed in foreign currency.
 Difficulties securing adequate healthcare and pharmaceutical funding.

 Company Overview The largest global pharmaceutical company, Pfizer, is present in Iran only through imports, which are dealt with by domestic distributors.
 The company does not have any local manufacturing facilities or a representative office.
-Pfizer merged with compatriot Wyeth in 2009, which marketed some nutritional health products and infant formulas in Iran and across the GCC region.
+Pfizer merged with compatriot

-StrategyIran is likely to remain of marginal interest to Pfizer, given the prevailing operating and political conditions.
-Some of Pfizer's medicines, such as Viagra (sildenafil) remain among the most commonly illegally copied and traded pharmaceuticals worldwide.
+Wyeth in 2009, which marketed some nutritional health products and infant formulas in Iran and across the Gulf Cooperation Council region.

-Company Details • www.pfizer.com
+- StrategyIran is likely to remain of marginal interest to Pfizer, given the prevailing operating and political conditions.
+Some of Pfizer's medicines, such as Viagra (sildenafil) remain among the most commonly illegally copied and traded pharmaceuticals worldwide. - Company Details www.pfizer.com